 The Vice President for Academic Administration develops, coordinates and implements the instructional programs of the university.
 The supervision of the academic program for students and the institution of academic working policies in relation to faculty and students are regulated through this office.
-The vice president is assisted by the Associate Academic Dean, Director of Academic Success and Advisement, Director of Distance Learning (Adult Degree), Director of Admissions and Records, Registrar, Librarian, Advisor for International Students and academic department chairpersons
+The vice president is assisted by the Director of Student Success, Librarian, Advisor for International Students and academic department chairpersons